 The Log settings indicate how much information to log while running the Vuser Script.
-While developing a Vuser script, you may select to enable some logging for debugging purposes, but once you verify that your script is functional, you can enable logging for errors only, or disable it.
+While developing a Vuser script, you may want to enable some logging for debugging purposes, but once you verify that your script is functional, you can enable logging for errors only, or even disable logging.